 Complementary colors are located directly across from each other on the color wheel.

 Complementary pairs contrast because they share no common colors.
-For example, red and green are complements, because green is made of blue and yellow.

 Complementary colors can appear very exciting and seem to vibrate when placed side by side.

 By placing brilliant orange flowers against a bright blue background, Vincent van Gogh's painting buzzes with visual energy.

 This scheme looks best when you put a warm color against a cool color, for example, red versus green-blue.
 The complementary scheme is intrinsically high-contrast.

 Van Gogh to his brother Theo: